Need Help? Give us a call.

 This doesn’t have to take an age to tell either.
 In fact, it shouldn’t take an age to tell.
 The best elevator pitches convey the business’s story in 2 or 3 phrases—short, simple, and direct.

 When it’s all said and done, did anything come out of the exchange?
-It’s up to you to decide what you want your call to action to be, and how to work it in.
+It’s up to you to decide what you want your call-to-action (that’s right, CTAs are not just for your website) to be, and how to work it in.

 Be realistic.
 Handing off a business card might not make the magic happen, but getting the person’s name and following up with an email will give you a much better shot.